-With low unemployment rates, staffing companies are enjoying high demand for their services.
-Yet competition within the staffing industry is fierce and margins can be razor-thin.
-As a result, every staffing company is constantly trying to add new clients while lowering operational costs.
-In order to maximize profits, staffing companies are looking for ways to be more innovative.
+With fluctuating unemployment rates, staffing companies are still in demand for their services, especially in sectors such as healthcare.
+Within these high demand areas, competition can be fierce, and margins can be razor-thin.
+As a result, every staffing company is continually trying to add new clients while lowering operational costs.
+To maximize profits, staffing companies are looking for ways to be more innovative.
 Here are five strategies staffing firms can tap to improve their profitability.

 Strategy 1: Use Referrals to Attract Top Talent

 Don’t underestimate the power of referrals.
 According to a recent Bullhorn Report, nearly 30 percent of businesses say referrals are the best source of high-quality talent, and 62 percent place them in their top three.
 Once you’ve established a good reputation, make sure your best workers are sent to equally good opportunities.
 Sending top talent to top opportunities lays the groundwork for quality referrals and word-of-mouth marketing.

 Take advantage of social media to advertise available positions, establish networks, and recruit talent.
 Almost half (47 percent) of staffing professionals surveyed by Bullhorn recently reported that the biggest overall opportunity for staffing and recruiting professionals is “increased access to passive candidates via social media.”

 Maintaining optimum profitability means staffing firms must continually assess their profit margins.
 The markup on any placement is largely dependent on two factors: how much the competition is charging and how much the client is willing to pay.
 Charge too little and you risk stifling growth.
 Charge too much, and your clients may go elsewhere.
 In general, the net profit margins for most staffing firms are between 4 and 10 percent, according to Entrepreneur.